-We are a leading provider of cloud-based payroll and human capital management, or HCM, software solutions for medium-sized organizations, which we define as those having between 20 and 1,000 employees.
-Our comprehensive and easy-to-use solutions enable our clients to manage their workforces more effectively.
+We are a cloud-based provider of payroll and human capital management, or HCM, software solutions for medium-sized organizations, which we define as those having between 20 and 1,000 employees.
+Our comprehensive and easy-to-use solutions enable our clients to manage their workforce more effectively.
 As of June 30, 2013, we served approximately 6,850 clients across the U.S., which on average had over 100 employees.
 Our solutions help drive strategic human capital decision-making and improve employee engagement by enhancing the human resource, payroll and finance capabilities of our clients.